Dairy free Potato Salad with Purslane and Fresh Herbs (dairy-free, gluten-free, grain-free)

 But many weeds have spectacular health benefits… beauty really is in the eye of the beholder.
 Purslane holds a special place in my heart.

-Culinary wise, its leaves are juicy, even succulent, with a crunch and bright, lemony flavour.
+Culinary-wise, purslane leaves are juicy, even succulent, with a crunch and bright, lemony flavour.
 It’s delicious!
-Health wise, it’s a plant high in potassium, vitamins A and C and some of the highest values of omega-3 fatty acids.
+Health-wise, it’s a plant high in potassium, vitamins A and C and some of the highest values of omega-3 fatty acids.

 Potatoes small